An Evaluation of Network Learning Communities: Technical Report

 This is the technical report from a study evaluating the Network Learning Communities initiative in 2010.
 It contains detailed analyses of two surveys and presented 10 case study summaries.

-Author(s): Lorrae Ward (Phd) and Adelle Henderson Supported by Quigley and Watts for the Ministry of Education
+Author(s): Lorrae Ward (Phd) and Adelle Henderson, CYPERUS with Quigley and Watts.
+Report prepared for the Ministry of Education.

 Date Published: May 2011